appveyor/website/src/docs/enterprise/creating-build-server-in-azure.md

 If you already have an SSL certificate for your custom domain, you are ready to install it into your CI Server.

-You are going to need a certificate in the file format *.pfx, that includes the private key.
-If you dont have that file, you can generate it using tools like OpenSSL, but you will need the private key in another format.
+You are going to need a certificate in the file format \*.pfx, that includes the private key.
+If you don't have that file, you can generate it using tools like OpenSSL, but you will need the private key in another format.
 There are plenty of articles on the internet to show you how to do that.

 RDP into your CI Server

-Copy the *.pfx file onto your server.
+Copy the \*.pfx file onto your server.
 (There are several ways you can do this, including Sharing your C drive with your host macchine in the RDP settings.
 Or even using a service like dropbox).
 (As a general security practice, a \*.pfx file is not somethign you want to  leave lying around the place for attackers to obtain)

 Open Windows Explorer, and double click on the \*.pfx file.

 Store Location: Local Machine
 File name: <location of your \*.pfx file>
-Password: <the password that was used to create your pfx file>
+Password: <the password that was used to create your \*.pfx file>
 Certificate Store: Automatically select the certificate store based on the type of certificate

 The certificate will now be installed on the machine.